chrrasmussen/BlogApp/README.md

 The web-application is developed by Christian Rasmussen as a project in the subject "Databases and Web" at Telemark University College.

-It is built using Twitter Bootstrap and jQuery.
+It is built with Twitter Bootstrap and jQuery.

 License
 =======

 This web-application is licensed under the Apache 2.0 license.
-See LICENSE for more details.
+See APACHE-LICENSE for more details.